EmanuelSommer/bnn_interplay_priors_overparam/README.md

 ## Figures

 Based on the (further aggregated) results of the experiments the figures can be generated using the scripts in the `experiments/figures` directory.

+The source code for the figures produced with the R programming language is located in the `Rcode/` directory and was created with R version `4.4.1` and `{ggplot2}` version `3.5.1`.

 > **Note:** The across and within layer grid of marginal bivariate densities of the large experiment with 10M posterior samples (`experiment/configs/scale_regr_mile.yaml`) are shipped with the repository within the `data/fireball/mile_air/marginal_densities/` folder.
 The two numbers like `1_2` in the file names refer to the layer indices.